TankNee/ncgm-slides/slides.md

 ## Conclusion

-Author proposed a novel graph-based method for heterogeneous table structure recognition through **intra-modality and inter-modality collaboration**.
+Authors proposed a novel graph-based method for heterogeneous table structure recognition through **intra-modality and inter-modality collaboration**.

 Tests on various open data sets show the **effectiveness** of the method, and the importance of multi-modal cooperation for table structure identification.